neopragma/dnmusic/concept-euphonium.md

 The key is to avoid both extremes; but exactly what constitutes "extreme" is a matter of personal judgment.
 Some players find the "muscular" tone perfectly suited to the instrument, while others find it harsh or rough.

+These two players have a sound that is consistent with the general consensus about the character of the euphonium.
+One has a more "muscular" sound than the other.
+Can you hear the difference?
+Do you have a preference?

 Example 1: [Pasquale Cerone, "Gabriel's Oboe"](https://www.youtube.com/watch?v=3F8-_FYJKTQ)

 Example 2: [David Childs, "Gabriel's Oboe"](https://www.youtube.com/watch?v=VCqlMcUiFSk)